Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 /usr/libexec/java_home -V
 ```

-On windows use Explorer to check the directories:
+On windows you use:

 ```
-C:\Program Files\Java\
-C:\Program Files (x86) Java\
+where java
 ```

+If you find anything with jdk-8 or 1.8.0 you are ok.
 If the Java 8 JRE is not present, you can download it from [Adoptium Java 8 JRE](https://adoptium.net/en-GB/temurin/releases?version=8&os=any&arch=any) (make sure you select JRE and not JDK).